Inserts text content to opened Word file programmatically

 InDocPos);

-Inserts text content to opened Word file.
+Inserts a file to opened Word file.

 InDocPos: The insert position.
 WdInPocPos.